 - Polyconsole, a wrapper on Polycode allowing one to write PC games in a mixture of C++ and Lua.

-Both of the above are available under the permissive “MIT” license.
+All three of the above are available under the permissive “MIT” license.
 All of the games on this site meanwhile have source code included on their respective pages; these usually are under a “free for any noncommercial use” creative commons license.